nushell/nushell.github.io/commands/docs/split_list.md

 title: split list
 categories: |
   filters
-version: 0.76.0
+version: 0.76.1
 filters: |
-  Split a list into multiple lists using a separator
+  Split a list into multiple lists using a separator.
 usage: |
-  Split a list into multiple lists using a separator
+  Split a list into multiple lists using a separator.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters